Where is the Wānaka Trail Ride?

 What is the age of a junior rider and what is the policy around junior riders?

-All children under the age of 16 years old as at 23 rd April 2017 is classed as a junior.
+Any child under the age of 16 years old as at 31st March 2023 is classed as a junior.
 All junior riders are required to be supervised by an adult rider at all times.

 Can I camp at the Trail Ride the night before?